-I work on the belief that a creative perspective is often more important than background knowledge or formal training.
-You will have something unique to offer that could mean the difference between a good idea that works within the lines or a great idea that's outside the box.
+A creative perspective is often more important than domain-specific knowledge or formal training.
+Having something unique to offer could mean the difference between a good idea that works within the lines or a great idea that's outside the box.

 Originally from Sydney, I hold a BA Psych (Hons) from Macquarie University.
 Moving to Brisbane in early 2014, I joined a research group at Queensland University of Technology specialising in Quantum Cognition - the application of theories of quantum physics to explain cognitive phenomena.
 After working as a research assistant whilst holding additional jobs in mental health work and UX consulting, this background has lead me to begin my PhD in Quantum Cognition and to teach as an Associate Lecturer in the Masters of IT program at QUT.